LAND TRUST GRANT FUND PROGRAM

 Application Process:

-Grant awards will be announced by July 1, 2023.
+Momentum Conservation’s grant program utilizes an online application to access, complete and submit your application.
 Applicants will be notified of funding decisions by email.
 Please allow time for our review and decision-making process.

 We recognize there are a plethora of ways to advance the goals of this program, so we are not limiting the use of these funds in your organization’s pursuit of these goals.